TakeScoop/kubectl-exec-forward/README.md

 ## Examples

-Connect to an AWS RDS database using a generated password
+Connect to an AWS RDS database using a generated password. `socat` is used to forward connections from the pod to the remote RDS database.

 ```yaml
 kind: Pod